Bottom surgery MTF patients sometimes choose an irreversible bilateral orchiectomy prior to or instead of the vaginoplasty procedure.

 When performed by a highly-skilled surgeon in Mexico it is completed both to lower the levels of male hormones in the patient's body and to prepare the genital area for later operations to construct a vagina and external female genitalia with world class results.

-If you are considering sex change surgery, feel free to contact our exclusive transitioning network by clicking here >
+If you are considering sex change surgery, feel free to contact our exclusive transitioning network by filling out the form to the right>